-Firearms and Ammunition Industry
+Firearms and Ammunition Industry Economic Impact Report 2017

 The economic growth America's firearms and ammunition industry has experienced over the years has been nothing short of remarkable.
 Over the past couple of years, the industry's growth has been driven by an unprecedented number of Americans choosing to exercise their fundamental right to keep and bear arms and purchase a firearm and ammunition.

 NSSF, representing manufacturers and sportsmen around the nation, takes great pride in supporting wildlife conservation efforts.
-Noted in the economic impact report is the significant taxes paid by member companies to federal and state governments and the Pittman-Robertson excise tax the industry pays on the products it sells -- this tax is the major source of wildlife conservation funding in America.
+Noted in the economic impact report are the significant taxes paid by member companies to federal and state governments and the Pittman-Robertson excise tax the industry pays on the products it sells -- this tax is the major source of wildlife conservation funding in America.

 Take a look for yourself and see the impact we have nationally and on your home state.

-An Important Part of America's Economy
+The Firearms & Ammunition Industry is an Important Part of America's Economy

-Companies in the United States that manufacture, distribute and sell firearms, ammunition and hunting equipment employ as many as 99,820 people in the country and generate an additional 120,310 jobs in supplier and ancillary industries.
+Companies in the United States that manufacture, distribute and sell firearms, ammunition and hunting equipment employ as many as 141,500 people in the country and generate an additional 159,623 jobs in supplier and ancillary industries.
 These include jobs in companies supplying goods and services to manufacturers, distributors and retailers, as well as those that depend on sales to workers in the firearms and ammunition industry.

 The Economic Benefit of the Industry Spreads Throughout the Country

-The Country Also Benefits from the Taxes Paid by the Industry
+The Country Also Benefits From the Taxes Paid By The Industry

-Not only does the firearms and ammunition industry create jobs, it also generates sizable tax revenues.
-In the United States the industry and its employees pay over $2.1 billion in taxes including property, income, and sales based levies.
+The firearms and ammunition industry generates sizable tax revenues.
+In the United States the industry and its employees pay over $6.5 billion in federal and state taxes including property, income and sales-based levies.

-John Dunham and Associates, New York, March 2012.
+1 John Dunham & Associates, New York, December 2016.
 Direct impacts include those jobs in firearms and ammunition manufacturers, as well as companies that manufacture products such as ammunition holders and magazines, cases, decoys, game calls, holsters, hunting equipment, scopes, clay pigeons and targets.
 Direct impacts also include those resulting from the wholesale distribution and retailing of these products.

-The Bureau of Labor Statistics.
+2 The Bureau of Labor Statistics.
 Available online at: www.bis.gov/lau/home.htm.
-Data for 6/2012.
+Data for December-16.

-Source: John Dunham and Associates, Inc. New York, New York 2012
+Source: John Dunham and Associates, Inc.